 1. What is the Surbo used for?

-A: The Surbo is for pulling in air from the atmosphere more quickly through the air filter, to match rapidly increasing fuel pressures during acceleration.
-The result is that the rpm limit is achieved with just half throttle, fuel consumption is reduced by 10% on average, and exhaust emissions including CO2 and diesel smoke are lowered.
+A: The Surbo is for driving fun.
+It pulls in air more quickly into the engine, to match rapidly increasing fuel pressures during acceleration.
+The result is that the rpm limit is achieved with just half throttle!
+Fuel consumption is reduced by 10% on average, and exhaust emissions including CO2 and diesel smoke are lowered.